What Is Cannabis Use Disorder1

 Many people use cannabis for different reasons, under the medical laws as the article notes the cannabis doctors are eager to write scripts for almost any condition from depression to anxiety you name it.
 It’s not to say people don’t actually need it for the claims or symptoms they struggle with but it is to show that often times people seeking out medicinal cannabis do not actually get the relief they seek, this idea shared by the study provided by CNN is likely only looking at a small test group of individuals.

 The reality is that cannabis for medicine is common has been for a long time, people do find relief from it’s use and are able to improve their quality of life in some manner.
-The over use of cannabis as the article suggests that leads to cannabis use disorder requires more study as individual use cases may show vast differences between the behavior of users day in and day out.
+The over use of cannabis as the article suggests that leads to cannabis use disfunction requires more study as individual use cases may show vast differences between the behavior of users day in and day out.

 Among those suffering from bipolar disease or depression the number of users of cannabis showed these individuals are at higher risk of self harm or suicide.